vitoliveiras/nextjs-dashboard/README.md

 ### Handling uncaught exceptions from the server

-It can be handle adding the Error component to the directory.
-For example, in */app/dashboard/invoices/error.tsx* will catch uncaught exceptions to the invoices page.
+It can be handled by adding the Error component to the directory.
+For example, in */app/dashboard/invoices/error.tsx* will catch uncaught exceptions for the invoices page.

 ### Handling 404 errors